 Congratulations!
-You have made the exciting decision to adopt a kitten, but you already have a multi-cat household.
+You have made the exciting decision to get a kitten, but you already have a multi-cat household.
 What about the existing feline personalities?
 How do you introduce that newcomer to the mix without upsetting the current social dynamic and maintain the peace?

 As a guardian to five resident cats, I’ve recently asked those questions of myself.
 The first time was when I was shopping for food at a pet store and instead came home with Kizmet, a kitten that had been found dumped by the side of the road.
 The second time was when I adopted Jazmine, a melt-your-heart stray kitten at a pet expo.

 Every household, cat and situation is unique, but with some practical advice from cat behaviorists, you can successfully integrate that adorable ball of fluff into your home and make a smooth and happy transition for all involved with minimum stress.
 Here are some key tips they recommend for adding that new furry friend to your home.

 Protect the physical health of all your cats — new and old — before introducing them.
 Even if your kitten comes with papers documenting her shots and history, that does not necessarily mean she has a clean bill of health.
 Whether you found her as a stray, purchased her from a breeder or adopted her from a rescue organization, kittens are prone to many contagious viruses (typically those affecting the upper respiratory system), and it is best to be cautious and take your new kitten to the vet first.

 2. Create a safe haven for the newcomer.

 Cats are territorial, so resist the temptation to let them meet each other right away.
 As soon as you bring your new kitten home, place her in a safe area that you can keep shut off from the other household cats, such as a spare bedroom or bathroom.
 Stock the room with a litter box, water and food, toys, a window for her to look out of, scratching posts, a safe hiding area (such as a cat tower with a cubby) and comfortable bedding.